opus-research/spymemcached/README.markdown

 	arguments that can be used to configure the location and type of your testing server.
 The arguments are listed below.

-	-Dserver.type=server_type
+	SPYMC_SERVER_TYPE="server_type"

 	This argument is used to specify the type of testing server you are using.
 By default this argument is set to memcached.
-It can be set to either "memcached", "membase" or "couchbase".
+It can be set to either "memcached" or "membase".
 Invalid testing server types will default to memcached.

-	-Dserver.address_v4=ipv4_address_of_testing_server
+	SPYMC_TEST_SERVER_V4="ip_address_of_testing_server"

 	This argument is used to specify the ipv4 address of your testing server.
 By default it is set to localhost.

-	-Dserver.address_v6=ipv6_address_of_testing_server
+	SPYMC_TEST_SERVER_V6

 	This argument is used to set the ipv6 address of your testing server.
 	By default it is set to ::1.
+This argument does not need to be specified if SPYMC_TEST_SERVER_V4 is specified.
+If an ipv4 address is specified, but an ipv6 address is not specified then the ipv6 address will default to the ipv4 address.
 If an ipv6 address is specified then an ipv4 address must be specified otherwise there may be test failures.

 More Information: